benweidig/writing-tools/README.md

 CC0.

 All product names, logos, and brands are property of their respective owners.
-All company, product and service names used in this website are for identification purposes only.
+All company, product and service names used are for identification purposes only.

-The content of the provided links are not under my control, so I cannot assume any liability for such external content.
+The content of the provided links are not under my control, so I cannot assume any liability for external content.